crijke/crudl-example-express/README.md

     ```shell
     $ cd blog
-    blog $ npm install --no-optional
+    blog $ npm install
     blog $ npm run initdb
     blog $ npm run start
     ```

-    If nodemon is not yet installed, you need to run ``npm install -g nodemon`` before starting the server.

-4. Open a new terminal window/tab and build the CRUDL admin file.
+4. Open a new terminal window/tab and run the React app.
 Go to /crudl-admin-rest/ and type:

     ```shell
-    crudl-admin-rest $ npm install --no-optional
+    crudl-admin-rest $ npm install
-    crudl-admin-rest $ npm run watchify
+    crudl-admin-rest $ npm start
     ```

-5. Open your browser, go to ``http://localhost:3000/crudl-rest/`` and login with the demo user (demo/demo).
+5. Open your browser, go to ``http://localhost:4000/`` and login with the demo user (demo/demo).

 ### Installation (GraphQL)
 Steps 1 to 3 are equal to [Installation (REST)](#installation-rest).

-4. Open a new terminal window/tab and build the CRUDL admin file.
+4. Open a new terminal window/tab and run the React app.
 Go to /crudl-admin-graphql/ and type:

     ```shell
-    crudl-admin-graphql $ npm install --no-optional
+    crudl-admin-graphql $ npm install
-    crudl-admin-graphql $ npm run watchify
+    crudl-admin-graphql $ npm start
     ```

-5. Open your browser, go to ``http://localhost:3000/crudl-graphql/`` and login with the demo user (demo/demo).
+5. Open your browser, go to ``http://localhost:4000/`` and login with the demo user (demo/demo).

 ## CRUDL documentation
 https://github.com/crudlio/crudl